History of Gibraltar: Barbary pirate raids and wars with other European powers

 In 1654, Oliver Cromwell decided to turn on Spain (which had been the first state to recognise the Commonwealth of England) and seize the island of Hispaniola to make it a base for English expansion in the Caribbean.
-To do so, two fleets were fitted out: one set out to America and another to the western Mediterranean with the ostensible objective of fighting the Barbary pirates.
-The fleet in the Caribbean failed to seize Hispaniola but took over Jamaica instead in May 1655.
-The fleet in the Mediterranean sailed off Cádiz trying to intercept the Spanish treasure fleet with no success.
-With the arrival of the winter, the fleet went back to England.
+To do so, two fleets were fitted out.
+One set out for America, and another to the western Mediterranean with the ostensible objective of fighting the Barbary pirates.
+The fleet in the Caribbean failed to seize Hispaniola, but took over Jamaica instead in May 1655.
+The fleet in the Mediterranean sailed off Cádiz in an unsuccessful effort to intercept the Spanish treasure fleet.
+Upon the arrival of winter, the fleet went back to England.
 However, Spain did not declare war on England until February 1656.
 Shortly afterwards, a fleet of 49 English warships manned by 10,000 sailors and soldiers sailed through the Straits and reconnoitred Gibraltar.
 Although they lacked a viable landing force and took no action, Oliver Cromwell expressed interest in its capture: "if possessed and made tenable by us, would it not be both an advantage to our trade, and an annoyance to the Spaniards, and enable us [to] ... ease our own charge?"
 In 1693, during the Nine Years' War, in which Spain and England were allies, the remnants of an English-Dutch escort squadron under the command of Admiral Sir George Rooke took refuge at Gibraltar, pursued by the French, after losing the Battle of Lagos Bay.
 Eleven years later, Rooke was to return to Gibraltar to capture it. was lost in a fierce storm in February 1694 off Gibraltar.
 There were two survivors from a crew of 560.